Car Insurance for Minivans

 Minivan Insurance Costs by Driver Age

 Insurance rates for minivans change with age.
-Young drivers pay the most, at around $477 per month on a full coverage policy.
-Drivers in their 30s to 50s get the best rates, averaging $103 to $107 on the same policy, especially with a clean record.
+Young drivers pay the most at around $477 per month for full coverage.
+Drivers in their 30s to 50s get the best rates, averaging $103 to $107 monthly with a clean record.

-Teen drivers must meet state licensing requirements and may be subject to additional restrictions.
+Teen drivers must meet state licensing requirements and may face additional restrictions.
 Parents should verify local regulations regarding teen driver coverage.

 16$240$2,880$477$5,718